 Add to Cart

-In the Conducting an Arbitration Hearing online arbitration course students will gain detailed insight into the structure of an arbitration hearing and understand the formal process.
+-- Live session/role play times: 6:30 – 8:30 PM EDT/EST, Tuesdays, and Thursdays (mandatory).--In the Conducting an Arbitration Hearing online arbitration course students will gain detailed insight into the structure of an arbitration hearing and understand the formal process.
 They will apply the ADR standard of practice and be coached on how to oversee an arbitration hearing that respects the philosophies of impartialness, collaboration, dealing with power imbalances, and confidentiality.
 This course includes a major mock arbitration hearing.
 Students will be required to attend and must write and submit a decision regarding the hearing.
-(3 hour mock Arbitration Hearing)
+Required textbooks:, ADRIC Arbitration Rules (Downloadable – Free), The ADRIC Arbitration Handbook ($134)

 Laws and Ethics in Arbitration